codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 We also encourage you to join our [Slack group](http://codebar-slack.herokuapp.com/) where you can ask questions from existing organisers, coaches and students.

-For more information on what it takes to be a codebar organiser and to sponsor workshops, please refer to these entries of this guide:
+For more information on what it takes to be a codebar organiser and to sponsor workshops, please refer to these entries of this manual:

 - [organiser guide](http://127.0.0.1:4000/organiser-guide.html)